Verifiable Error Bounds for Physics-Informed Neural Network Solutions of Lyapunov and Hamilton-Jacobi-Bellman Equations: Error bounds for the Lyapunov PDE

 Using $|r|\le\varepsilon\omega$ and $\omega\ge0$,

 which proves \eqref{eq:relative_error}.
 The bound \eqref{eq:posterior_error} follows immediately. \end{proof}

 \begin{rem} The residual condition \eqref{eq:relative_residual_lyap} is expressed relative to $\omega(x)$ rather than as a uniform bound on $|r(x)|$.
-This choice is essential for obtaining the clean bounds \eqref{eq:relative_error} and \eqref{eq:posterior_error} in Theorem~\ref{thm:lyap_error}.
-In particular, \eqref{eq:relative_error} provides a relative error bound with respect to the unknown true solution $V$, while \eqref{eq:posterior_error} yields an \textit{a posteriori} bound that can be computed from $\hat V$ (both pointwise and uniformly over $\Omega$).
-In contrast, an absolute bound of the form $|r(x)|\le \delta$ generally does not lead to state-dependent estimates comparable to $V(x)$ or $\hat V(x)$ and may at best produce bounds that depend on the time spent along trajectories.
+This is essential for obtaining the state-dependent bounds \eqref{eq:relative_error} and \eqref{eq:posterior_error}.
+The following example shows that an absolute bound $|r(x)|\le \delta$ does not necessarily yield a finite trajectory-integral needed for bounding $|\hat V(x)-V(x)|$.